robinrendle/robinrendle.com/_projects/transfers.markdown

   </figcaption>
 </figure>

-<p>The Transfer team’s job was only complete when they had entered all of the necessary data and the first payroll of a company had been run, so I made extensive lists of every bit of information that they needed to enter manually from another payroll provider (such as Paychex or Intuit).</p>
+The Transfer team’s job was only complete when they had entered all of the necessary data and the first payroll of a company had been run, so I made extensive lists of every bit of information that they needed to enter manually from another payroll provider (such as Paychex or Intuit).

-<p>The team had two methods of inputting data: through the confusing and muddled Panda internal app, or through the customer-facing application.
+The team had two methods of inputting data: through the confusing and muddled Panda internal app, or through the customer-facing application.
 Neither were good options because for each bit of information that was entered they were forced to enter a single paystub or a single employee at a time.
 For example there were also bits of info that the app required but was not required to run payroll quickly.
-A profile photo was required for an employee for example, but that would get in the way of the Transfers’ team goal: to get payroll setup as quickly as possible.</p>
+A profile photo was required for an employee for example, but that would get in the way of the Transfers’ team goal: to get payroll setup as quickly as possible.

 <figure>
   <iframe src="https://docs.google.com/document/d/e/2PACX-1vS1oEaTKKn-2sYCm9-fa6c4w-VHBfMteDB1HFnx3UfrSRnIChkQAJQMtqulZwF08NLMfj6x8TNkidcw/pub?embedded=true"></iframe>
 </figure>

-<h4>Proposed Solutions</h4>
+## Proposed Solutions
-<p>Based on this research and listening to the recommendations of a number of folks on the team I jotted down what I believed our primary objectives ought to be:</p>
+Based on this research and listening to the recommendations of a number of folks on the team I jotted down what I believed our primary objectives ought to be:

 <ol>
   <li><strong>A new application</strong>: designed solely for the Transfers team, it would optimize the <abbr title='User Experience'>UX</abbr> + <abbr title='User Interface'>UI</abbr> for their needs and would also prevent any conflicts in Panda (and thereby avoid impacting teams in other parts of the company).</li>